ni/monodrive-documentation/docs/r2v/data_collection_quick_start.md

 to calibrate.

 1. Open that Xsens Magnetic Field Mapper software
-1. Select "Write results to Motion Tracker non-volatile memory"
+1. Select "Use Motion Tracker"
 1. "Scan" for the connected Xsens device
 1. Once the device is found, click next "Start" to begin calibration
 1. Drive the vehicle in **two consecutive circles** then click "Process"